Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

 \subsection{Time Series Analysis}

-The time series analysis provides insights that guided several design choices in the modeling and evaluation phase.
+The time series analysis provides insights that guided several design choices in our study.
 We conducted this analysis over the years 2021--2023, aligning with the period later used for model training and evaluation.
+This period was determined by the start of our study in early 2024.
+While extending the dataset to more recent months would have required substantial additional data collection effort without clear additional benefit, the selected window remains sufficiently recent to capture representative maintenance patterns.